SharkEzz/YeePHP/README.md

 # Yeelight-PHP
-## A simple standalone PHP library to interact with Yeelight RGB bulbs
+## A simple standalone PHP library to interact with Yeelight RGB bulbs (still in development)

+### Yeelight-PHP ?

+Yes, it's a very simple PHP library to allows you to communicate with your Yeelight RGB lights.
+This library is all based on the official [documentation from Yeelight](https://www.yeelight.com/download/Yeelight_Inter-Operation_Spec.pdf).

 ### How does it work ?